 Denton is a tiny town located in the state of Montana.
 With a population of 209 people and just one neighborhood, Denton is the 141st largest community in Montana.
 Denton has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-Unlike some towns, Denton isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Denton are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Denton is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Denton is a town of sales and office workers, service providers, and managers.
 There are especially a lot of people living in Denton who work in office and administrative support (17.99%), management occupations (16.55%), and food service (12.95%).

 Denton is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.